Sick leave in the United States: Oregon

 Companies with 10 or more employees must provide up to 40 hours of paid sick leave per year, which can be used 90 days after being hired.
 Full-time, part-time, and temporary employees are covered and earn one hour off for every 40 hours worked.
 Although state law preempts local governments from creating their own requirements, companies with 6 or more employees must provide time off in Portland.

 Pennsylvania

 Pennsylvania does not require paid sick leave.
 In Philadelphia, companies with 10 or more employees must provide up to 40 hours of paid sick leave.
 Pittsburgh requires companies with 15 or more employees to provide up to 40 hours, while small business employees are only entitled to 24 hours per year.

 Rhode Island

 Companies with more than 18 employees must provide up to 40 hours of paid sick leave to full-time, part-time, and temporary employees.
 Workers earn one hour off for every 34 hours worked, which can be used after 90 days for full-time employees, 180 days for part-time employees, and 150 days for seasonal employees.

 South Carolina

 South Carolina does not require paid sick leave and preempts local government from requiring it.

 South Dakota

-North Dakota does not require paid sick leave.
+South Dakota does not require paid sick leave.